-Tell your doctor or health care professional if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
-You may develop tolerance to the medicine.
-Tolerance means that you will need a higher dose of the medicine for pain relief.
-Tolerance is normal and is expected if you take the medicine for a long time.
+Tell your health care provider if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
+You may develop tolerance to this drug.
+Tolerance means that you will need a higher dose of the drug for pain relief.
+Tolerance is normal and is expected if you take this drug for a long time.

-Do not suddenly stop taking your medicine because you may develop a severe reaction.
-Your body becomes used to the medicine.
+Do not suddenly stop taking your drug because you may develop a severe reaction.
+Your body becomes used to the drug.
 This does NOT mean you are addicted.
-Addiction is a behavior related to getting and using a drug for a non-medical reason.
-If you have pain, you have a medical reason to take pain medicine.
-Your doctor will tell you how much medicine to take.
-If your doctor wants you to stop the medicine, the dose will be slowly lowered over time to avoid any side effects.
+Addiction is a behavior related to getting and using a drug for a nonmedical reason.
+If you have pain, you have a medical reason to take pain drug.
+Your health care provider will tell you how much drug to take.
+If your health care provider wants you to stop the drug, the dose will be slowly lowered over time to avoid any side effects.

 You may get drowsy or dizzy.
-Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
-Do not stand or sit up quickly, especially if you are an older patient.
+Do not drive, use machinery, or do anything that needs mental alertness until you know how this drug affects you.
+Do not stand up or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
-Alcohol may interfere with the effect of this medicine.
+Alcohol may interfere with the effect of this drug.
 Avoid alcoholic drinks.

-This medicine will cause constipation.
-Try to have a bowel movement at least every 2 to 3 days.
-If you do not have a bowel movement for 3 days, call your doctor or health care professional.
+This drug will cause constipation.
+If you do not have a bowel movement for 3 days, call your health care provider.

 Your mouth may get dry.
-Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
-Contact your doctor if the problem does not go away or is severe.
+Chewing sugarless gum or sucking hard candy and drinking plenty of water may help.
+Contact your health care provider if the problem does not go away or is severe.